Gurenax/node-aws-lambda-function/README.md

 # Node AWS Lambda Function Basic Boilerplate

 This is the basic pattern for a serverless AWS lambda function which can be deployed as a zip file in the AWS lambda console.
 This app uses the `Ramda` library to create a hello world greeting.
+It is not a requirement to AWS lambda but this shows that npm packages can be used in serverless environments.

 ## `app.js`
 ```javascript